matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/16 Test Levels - System Testing.md

 ### Typical Defects & Failures
 * Incorrect calculations
-* Incorrect or unexpected functional or non-functional system behavior
+* Incorrect or unexpected functional or non-functional system behaviour
 * Incorrect control or data flows within the system
 * Failure to properly and completely carry out end-to-end functionality
 * Failure of the system to work properly in the production environment
 * Failure of the system to work as described in the system and user manuals

 ### Approach & Responsibilities
-* Should focus on the overall, end-to-end behavior of the system as a whole
+* Should focus on the overall, end-to-end behaviour of the system as a whole
 * Includes **functional** and **non-functional**
 * Can be tested using specification-based techniques (black box) or structure-based techniques (white-box)
 * Typically performed by independent testers
-* Specification defects can lead to misunderstanding of expected system behavior, which can lead to false positives or false negatives
+* Specification defects can lead to misunderstanding of expected system behaviour, which can lead to false positives or false negatives
 * Early involvement of testers reduces the risk of above situations occurring

 ### Examples